William Herbert Wallace: Background

 William Herbert Wallace was born in Millom, Cumberland, in 1878; he was the eldest of three children born to Benjamin and Margery Wallace, having a younger brother and sister.
-On leaving school at fourteen he began training as a draper's assistant in Barrow-in-Furness, Lancashire, and on finishing his apprenticeship he obtained a position in Manchester with Messrs Whiteway Laidlaw and Company, outfitters to the British Armed Forces and the Colonial, Indian and Diplomatic Services.
+On leaving school at age 14 he began training as a draper's assistant in Barrow-in-Furness, Lancashire, and on finishing his apprenticeship he obtained a position in Manchester with Messrs Whiteway Laidlaw and Company, outfitters to the British Armed Forces and the Colonial, Indian and Diplomatic Services.
 In 1903, after five years' service, Wallace obtained a transfer to the company's branch in Calcutta, India, where he remained for two years.
 On the suggestion of his brother Joseph, who lived in Shanghai, Wallace sought another transfer to Whiteway Laidlaw's branch of that city in 1905.

 A recurrent kidney complaint resulted in Wallace resigning his position and returning to England in 1907, where his left kidney was removed at Guy's Hospital.
 Little is recorded of his life after this time, until he obtained a position working for the Liberal Party in Harrogate, rising to the post of election agent in 1911.
 During his time in Harrogate, he met Julia Dennis (1861–1931), and they were married there in March 1914.
 All early sources suggested that Julia was approximately the same age as Wallace, but in 2001 James Murphy demonstrated from her original birth certificate that she was actually seventeen years older than he was.
-Julia's father was a ruined alcoholic farmer from near Northallerton, who had died in 1875, leaving her an orphan at the age of 13.
-In later life Julia exaggerated her antecedents, claiming her father had been a veterinary surgeon, and her mother French.
+Julia's father was a destitute alcoholic farmer from near Northallerton, who had died in 1875, leaving her an orphan at the age of 13.
+In later life Julia exaggerated her antecedents, claiming her father had been a veterinary surgeon and her mother French.